A robust, scalable K-statistic for quantifying immune cell clustering in spatial proteomics data: Analysis of ovarian cancer spatial proteomics data

-The motivating dataset originates from a study of 128 subjects with high grade serous ovarian cancer (HGSOC), collected at the University of Colorado and containing one sample per subject.
+The HGSOC dataset originates from a study of 128 subjects, collected at the University of Colorado and containing one sample per subject.
 Spatial proteomics images were acquired using the Vectra Automated Quantitative Pathology System (Akoya Biosciences).
-Image analysis, including tissue segmentation to define cells within tumor regions, cell segmentation, and cell phenotyping, was performed using inForm software (version 2.3).
+Image analysis, including tissue segmentation to define cells within tumor regions, cell segmentation, and cell phenotyping, was performed using inForm software.
 Detailed descriptions of the data and image pre-processing steps can be found in \citep{jordan2020capacity, steinhart2021spatial}.
-The dataset is publicly available in \texttt{R} in a tabular post-segmentation format through the Bioconductor package \texttt{VectraPolarisData}, and includes patient-level variables such as age, cancer stage at diagnosis, survival time, and survival status.
+The dataset is publicly available in a tabular post-segmentation format through the Bioconductor package \texttt{VectraPolarisData}, and includes patient-level variables such as age, cancer stage at diagnosis, survival time, and survival status.

 Our analysis focuses on a subset of patients with primary tumor samples, defined as those collected prior to clinical intervention.
-We exclusively analyze primary tumor samples for two main reasons.
-First, assessing changes within individual subjects necessitates both pre- and post-treatment data, which is unavailable for patients in this dataset.
-Given the substantial heterogeneity among ovarian cancer tumors, including non-primary samples without matched pairs can obscure meaningful patterns and complicate the interpretation of disease progression \citep{lee2015tumor}.
-Second, among the 25 subjects who received treatment, therapeutic protocols varied considerably, as treatments were tailored to individual patients.
-This variability introduces additional complexity in interpreting post-treatment data.
-By focusing on primary tumor samples, our analysis provides an interpretable assessment of patient outcomes based on the initial presentation of the disease, consistent with standard analysis practice in the field \citep{achimas2022evolutionary}.
+We focus exclusively on primary tumor samples for two key reasons.
+First, post-treatment data are unavailable, and including unmatched non-primary samples would obscure meaningful patterns due to substantial tumor heterogeneity \citep{lee2015tumor}.
+Second, treatment protocols varied across the 25 treated patients, introducing additional complexity.
+Limiting our analysis to primary samples enables a clearer interpretation of patient outcomes at initial presentation, aligning with standard practices in the field \citep{achimas2022evolutionary}.

 Cancer stage was dichotomized into stages 1 and 2 versus stages 3 and 4, and the analysis was restricted to tumor tissue areas.
-The final analytic dataset includes 103 subjects, with a median [IQR] of 10,373 [7,350, 13,156] total cells and 409 [159, 886] immune cells per sample, corresponding to a proportion of immune cells of 0.045 [0.016, 0.099].
+The final analytic dataset for modeling \ clustering of all immune cells includes 103 subjects, with a median [IQR] of 10,373 [7,350, 13,156] total cells and 409 [159, 886] immune cells per sample, corresponding to a proportion of immune cells of 0.045 [0.016, 0.099].
+For modeling spatial colocalization of B cells and macrophages, we restricted the analytic dataset to patients with at least two B cells and two macrophages each, resulting in a dataset of 71 subjects, with a median [IQR] of 9,383 [7,048, 11,452] total cells, 8 [4, 39] B cells and 262 [108, 612] macrophages.